the-tOOMwn/constitution.toomwn.xyz/index.md

 1.0, valid as of 12-05-2023

 ## Preface
-Presently we live in an assumed democracy.
+Presently we live in an assumed "democracy".
 The democratic system is in place, however it is ambiguous and not defined.
 This bill will serve as a constitution of sorts that will outline the procedures for direct democracy to occur.

 ## Voting
 We are a small town.
 We do not have a large enough population to require representatives.